Skip to content

 Can a project studio sound like a commercial studio?

-Yes — a project studio with the right acoustic envelope and monitoring chain can sound like a commercial studio; we have built 250 sq ft rooms that out-mix half-treated 1,500 sq ft commercial rooms.
-To a remarkable degree.
-The rest is monitoring and engineering.
-We've built rooms in 250 sq ft that out-mix many half-treated 1,500 sq ft commercial rooms.
+Yes, to a remarkable degree — a project studio with the right acoustic envelope and monitoring chain can sound like a commercial studio; we have built 250 sq ft rooms that out-mix half-treated 1,500 sq ft commercial rooms.
+The acoustic envelope gets you most of the way; the rest is monitoring and engineering.

 What's a non-environment (LEDE) control room?